 It was because of Yaakov lying to his father that "Yitzchak was seized with a violent fit of trembling" (Breisheet 27:33).
 While one might argue that Yaakov was justified in his treatment of Eisav, our rabbis saw it quite differently.
 Yet they saw nothing wrong with the fact that Yaakov caused much pain and anguish to his father.
 How strange.
 Was not Eisav a sinner who had anyways sold the birthright to his brother?
 Was not Yaakov justified in his actions towards Eisav?

 We - and this is especially so for those in positions of leadership - must make decisions that can cause pain to many.
-There is no other way to lead as leadership means making hard decisions.
+There is no other way to lead, leadership requires making hard decisions.
 This is fine provided our motives are for the sake of heaven, to improve our relations with G-d and man.
 But if our motives are to increase business contacts, to get back at somebody or for personal glory then we must bear the guilt of the untold suffering we cause.
 It for this reason that Judaism attaches so much importance that those engaged in tzarchei tzibur - Rabbis, politicians, community lay leaders for example- do so b'emunah faithfully.
-If one can not meet this standard it really is time to move on.
+If one cannot meet this standard it really is time to move on.

-The Netziv understands that those whose public actions are motivated primarily for personal gain fall under the Talmudic passage that "it would have been better had they not been created."
-Yaakov was punished for smiling while Eisav got what he deserved, a minor infraction indeed.
+Yaakov was punished for "being happy in his heart for the cries of Eisav" a most understandable, but nonetheless, inexcusable infraction.
 While there are very few, if any, Eisav's in the Jewish community, at times we have to cause pain to people.
 But we must ensure that doing so is very painful for us.
 Deriving pleasure from the pain of others is something that could affect the Jewish people for thousands of years to come.